not-registered Login to view full entry:

 • Results

-Switching the message content from being voiced by a male to a female narrator increased the probability that female farmers picked up advisory calls by 2.6 percentage points, relative to a control mean of 71%.
-No significant effect was found among male farmers.
+Switching from a male to a female narrator of the message content increased the probability that female farmers picked up advisory calls, by 2.6 percentage points (pp) relative to a control mean of 71%.
+This switch had no significant effect on male farmers.

-We also found that switching from a male to a female narrator increased the listening rate—defined as the likelihood of listening to at least 90% of the message—among male farmers by 3.1 percentage points (control mean: 69%) and by 1.2 percentage points (control mean: 66%) among female farmers.
-The effect among male farmers diminished over time, whereas the effect among female farmers was sustained.
+Switching from a male to a female narrator increased the completion rate—defined as the likelihood of listening to at least 90% of the message—of male farmers by 3.1 pp (control mean: 69%) and of female farmers by 1.2 pp (control mean: 66%).
+The effect on male farmers diminished over time, whereas the effect on female farmers was sustained.